jmcerrejon/localdynamizer/README.md

 Formerly called _Swagger_ (quite often called this even now), _OpenAPI_ is a standard of documenting _APIs_.
 Its specification is available on _Github_ [here](https://github.com/OAI/OpenAPI-Specification).

-The _OpenAPI Specification_ is a broadly adopted industry standard for describing modern _APIs_
+The _OpenAPI Specification_ is a broadly adopted industry standard for describing modern _APIs_.

 URL: https://dinamizadorlocal.com/api/documentation